ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table_name FREEZE [PARTITION partition_expr]
 ```

 This query creates a local backup of a specified partition.
+If the `PARTITION` clause is omitted, the query creates the backup of all partitions at once.

 Note that for old-styled tables you can specify the prefix of the partition name (for example, '2019') - then the query creates the backup for all the corresponding partitions.
-If the `PARTITION` clause is omitted, the query creates the backup of all partitions at once.
+Read about setting the partition expression in a section [How to specify the partition expression](#alter-how-to-specify-part-expr).

+!!! note
+   The entire backup process is performed without stopping the server.

 At the time of execution, for a data snapshot, the query creates hardlinks to a table data.
 Hardlinks are placed in the directory `/var/lib/clickhouse/shadow/N/...`, where

 - `/var/lib/clickhouse/` is the working ClickHouse directory specified in the config.